madhukumarseshadri/talkweb3/README.md

 con = ipconnect(ipcfg)
 sql = "select * from sometable"
-#xecrs executes the sql and returns the rs in rs with cursor in c
+#xec/rs executes the sql and returns the rs in rs with cursor in c
 rs,c=xecrs(con,sql)

 Pre-requiste